Back to blog

 AI features built into the PIM system allow manufacturers to automate content creation, translation, and data validation without relying on disconnected tools or manual copy-paste workflows.

-Use Case 2: AI for Predictive Maintenance
+Use Case 2: How Does AI Enable Predictive Maintenance?

 Downtime is the most expensive word in manufacturing.
 In automotive, a single line stoppage can cost millions per hour.
 Traditional “fix it when it breaks” or rigid maintenance schedules often result in wasted resources or unexpected failures.